haskell/haskell-platform/download-website/linux.markdown

 **Build from cabal**

-If you already have a reasonable Haskell development environment with GHC 7.0.2 and cabal-install, you can build the platform from the Cabal package alone.
+If you already have a reasonable Haskell development environment with GHC 7.0.2 or later and cabal-install, you can build the platform from the Cabal package alone.

 ![](icons/cabal.png)